tiashaj/CodePathiOS/README.md

 Challenges:

-* understanding difference between 'Any' and 'AnyObject' sender parameter in calculateTip function
+* Understanding the difference between 'Any' and 'AnyObject' sender parameter in calculateTip function

-* accessing and applying actions from right click menu on elements of the UI
+* Accessing and applying actions from right click menu on elements of the UI

 ## License